kulicuu/vulkano/examples/src/bin/scratch/README.md

 3. The third step is to read in a terrain height file and tessellate out some decent terrain.  **In progress**...

 4. Implementing a super-naive flight model, and chase-plane viewing the model across the sky.
 Terrain collisions, etc.  Improve ambient lighting a bit for a tiny semblance of sky.
 Some very basic, passable graphics and realism features.
-Very basic.
+Very basic.  **future**

 With 1-4 done I would consider this project stage done, where the goal was to demonstrate basic physical system graphical output simulator features: the representation of a physical world and some mechanical system, with expected realism.